48 hour 0" Year166"

-Snowbasin has partnered with the industry-leading Epic Pass.
-We are excited to form this alliance to provide additional benefits for our pass holders, and to introduce Epic Pass holders to our renowned resort.
+Snowbasin Resort, located just one-hour north of Park City, has partnered with the industry-leading Epic Pass.
+We are excited to become the second Epic Pass Utah resort and form this alliance to provide additional benefits for our pass holders.
+We're thrilled to introduce Utah Epic Pass holders and those around the world to our renowned resort.
 Snowbasin is and will continue to be, 100% independently-owned and operated.

 |Valid Passes||Days at Snowbasin|